 Remote controls are quickly becoming a thing of the past.
 While many have turned to the ubiquitous smartphone or tablet to control everything in the house, that’s just another thing to drain your battery.
 Seven Hugs has created the one remote to rule them all.
 Its Smart Remote automatically recognizes over 25,000 devices (and counting).
 Unlike other “smart remotes” from days past, there’s no info to input.
 Simply point at your Xbox or Apple TV or LG TV or smart thermostat and make any adjustments on the touch screen display.
-If you have a collection of remotes gathering dust on an end table in your entertainment room, this is a great way to declutter.
-It’s also simple enough that anyone can use it – even your parents or grandparents.
+It’s even simple enough for your parents or grandparents.
 This $300 remote is currently available for pre-order for $230.

 Nvidia has been making graphics cards hidden inside your laptops and PCs for decades.
 Now the chip maker wants to own the living room.
 The second generation Shield TV ($300) offers a replacement for your Xbox One or PlayStation 4.
 The new device ships with a game controller and supports your entire library of Android and GeForce Now games.
 You can beam those mobile games, PC and Mac titles to your big screen in 4K.
 New for the Shield TV is high dynamic range (HDR) support, which brings everything from games to movies to life with accurate lighting effects, more vivid colors and darker darks.
 Shield TV also supports Google Assistant.
 And you can watch movies and other entertainment through the device.